-David Cortright is director of policy studies at Notre Dame’s Kroc Institute for International Peace Studies in Indiana.
+David Cortright is director of the Global Policy Initiative at Keough School of Global Affairs at the University of Notre Dame.
 His books include Peace: A History of Movements and Ideas (Cambridge University Press, 2008) and Ending Obama’s War: Responsible Military Withdrawal from Afghanistan (Paradigm Publishers, 2011).

 Posts By This Author